 - Must be able to pass a comprehensive State and Federal background check including inquiries into multiple healthcare and human services agencies:

 - VT Agency of Human Services Child Protection Registry

 - VT Division of Licensing and Protection Adult Abuse Registry

 - List of Excluded Individuals/Entities (LEIE) of the U.S. Department of Health and Human Services (HHS) Office of the Inspector General (OIG) and the General Services Administration (GSA)

-Garnet Transport Medicine is an equal opportunity employer and highly values diversity.
-Garnet Transport Medicine and Sparrow Healthcare Recruitment do not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, or disability status.
+Garnet Transport Medicine, LLC (Garnet Healthcare) is an equal opportunity employer and highly values diversity.
+Garnet Transport Medicine, LLC (Garnet Healthcare) does not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, or disability status.